Mesquite-Mocap/about.mesquite.cc/README.md

 ## **Abstract**

-This paper introduces an affordable, flexible, and real-time motion capture(M0 Cap) system leveraging wearable IMU sensors.Unlike existing solutions, our system forgoes complex camera setups and expensive Inertial Measurement Units (IMU) based solutions .
+This paper introduces an affordable, flexible, and real-time motion capture(Mo Cap) system leveraging wearable IMU sensors.Unlike existing solutions, our system forgoes complex camera setups and expensive Inertial Measurement Units (IMU) based solutions .
 The essence of our solution lies in the data processing step, which incorporates a sensor fusion algorithm using the Attitude and Heading Reference System (AHRS), axis rotations, and translations based on the Biovision Hierarchy structure.
 The processed data accurately animates a 3D human skeleton model in real-time, effectively mimicking the movements of the wearer.
 Users can interact with and record these movements through an intuitive web interface, which provides a three-dimensional representation of human motion.
 While not specifically tailored for a single use case, our system offers significant potential for diverse applications, including gait analysis, sports training, animation, and more.
 This flexibility makes our system a valuable tool for researchers, clinicians, trainers, and animators alike.

 ![architecture_2](https://github.com/Mesquite-Mocap/about.mesquite.cc/assets/110155812/40c57f29-0b9d-4b1a-a02e-fce461a0b614)